Realty Firm Global, LLC

 Message

-I agree by electronic signature to the Electronic Disclosure Consent; to receive recurring marketing communication from or on behalf of Cindy & Eric Scholl, including auto-dialed calls, texts, and artificial/prerecorded voice messages (consent not required to make a purchase; data rates may apply; reply “STOP” to opt-out of texts or ‘HELP” for help); and to the Terms of Service and Privacy Policy of this website.
+By checking this box, I agree by electronic signature to the Electronic Disclosure Consent Agreement; to receive recurring marketing communication from Cindy & Eric Scholl, including auto-dialed calls, texts, and artificial/prerecorded voice messages (message frequency varies; data rates may apply; reply "STOP" to opt-out of texts or "HELP" for assistance); and to the Terms of Service and Privacy Policy of this website.
+Consent not required to make a purchase.
 I understand that I can call to obtain direct assistance.

 Thanks!
 I'll get back to you shortly.